 Talk to Your Friends and Family about What’s Going On at Work

-When you’re feeling stressed out at work, it can be helpful to talk to your friends and family about what’s going on.
+When you’re feeling stressed out at work, talking to your friends and family about what’s happening can be helpful.
 They may be able to offer some helpful advice or perspective that you hadn’t considered before.
-Additionally, talking about your stressors can help to reduce their power over you.
+Additionally, discussing your stressors can help reduce their power over you.

 Make a List of Things You Need to Do Each Day, and Try to Stick to It

 One of the best ways to stay sane in a stressful work environment is to have a plan and stick to it.
 This means making a list of things you need to do each day and doing them.
-This may seem like a daunting task, but it’s important to remember that you don’t have to do everything at once.
+This may seem daunting, but it’s important to remember that you don’t have to do everything at once.

 Focus on one thing at a time and take it one step at a time.
 Additionally, break up your tasks into smaller, more manageable chunks.
 This will make them seem less daunting and help you stay on track.